 - No hunger bar

 Survival mode is where the player must collect resources, build structures while surviving in their generated world.
 You can interact with the local villagers, and at night defend against mobs that attack on sight.
 Unlike in creative mode, you must work for everything.
 There are no unlimited blocks.
 Activities overtime chip away at your health and hunger bar.

-Adventure Mode (Java Only)
+Adventure Mode (Java Edition and Bedrock)

 Adventure mode has limited features to preserve adventure maps from being changed.
 In this mode, you will not be able to fly.
 Also, blocks cannot be destroyed by hand, but rather you must use an item with the CanDestroy tag to destroy a block.
 Blocks can only be placed if the block has the CanPlaceOn tag.
 When you play in this mode, you will have a health bar, a hunger bar, and an experience bar.
 You will be able to kill mobs and hostile mobs will attack you.
 You will take damage and can die in the game.